-- A. For those clients to whom Registrant provides investment supervisory services, account reviews are conducted on a periodic basis by the Registrant's Principal, at least annually.
-All investment supervisory clients are advised that it remains their responsibility to advise the Registrant of any changes in their investment objectives and/or financial situation.
-All clients (in person or via telephone) are encouraged to review financial planning issues (to the extent applicable), investment objectives and account performance with the Registrant on an annual basis. - B. The Registrant may conduct account reviews on an other than periodic basis upon the occurrence of a triggering event, such as a change in client investment objectives and/or financial situation, market corrections and client request. - C. Clients are provided, at least quarterly, with written transaction confirmation notices and regular written summary account statements directly from the broker-dealer/custodian and/or program sponsor for the client accounts.
+- A. For those clients to whom Registrant provides investment advisory services, account reviews are conducted on a periodic basis by the Registrant's Principal and/or the registered representative, at least annually.
+All investment advisory clients are advised that it remains their responsibility to notify the Registrant of any changes in their investment objectives and/or financial situation.
+All clients are encouraged to review financial planning issues, investment objectives and account performance with the Registrant on an annual basis. - B. The Registrant may conduct account reviews on an other than periodic basis upon the occurrence of a triggering event, such as a change in client investment objectives and/or financial situation, market volatility, world event impacting global markets and client request. - C. Clients are provided, at least quarterly, with written transaction confirmation notices and regular written summary account statements directly from the broker-dealer/custodian and/or program sponsor for the client accounts.
 The Registrant may also provide a written periodic report summarizing account activity and performance.
+Clients are urged to compare the statement provided by the broker-dealer/custodian with the client reports provided by the Registrant and discuss any discrepancy with the Registrant.